 A Child’s Desires Are Just Part of a Whole

 Courts make custody decisions based on a child’s best interests.
-If a child prefers to live with one parent over another, the court will pay attention.
+The court will pay attention if a child prefers to live with one parent over another.
 However, it will also consider many other factors.